bafflingscience/goodtech.tips/content/posts/note.bash-scripting.md

 weight: 1
 categories: ["Technology", "Web Development", "How To"]
 tags: ["bash", "terminal", "shell", "linux", "unix", "bash scripting", "chmod", "executable", "sudo", "$PATH", "echo", "how to", "zsh"]
+summary: "Notes and Examples of how to write a script in bash"
 ---

 {{< emoji ":thumbsup:" >}}